lewisforbes/Transcript-Evaluator/readme.md

 3. Verify installation: `python main.py`.
 If you get a NumPy error, run `pip uninstall numpy` **twice** and go to step 2.
 4. Run example command: `python main.py --data data_folder --service exampleservice anotherservice`.

-## Overview
-This program automates the accuracy testing of transcripts, given a human-written correct transcript.
-It uses [Word Error Rate](https://en.wikipedia.org/wiki/Word_error_rate), as this was found to be a good predictor of human accuracy ratings for the same task.
-The program's intended use is to compare between services, not give precise accuracy scores to transcripts.

 ## Data Structure
 The program relies on a data structured in a specific way to work.